CumulusNetworks/docs/content/cumulus-linux-513/Whats-New/_index.md

 Cumulus Linux includes a default NVUE `startup.yaml` file.
 In addition, NVUE configuration auto save is enabled by default.
 As a result, Cumulus Linux overwrites any manual changes to Linux configuration files on the switch when the switch reboots after upgrade or you change the `cumulus` user account password with the Linux `passwd` command.

 {{%notice note%}}
 These issues occur only if you use Linux commands to configure the switch.
-If you use NVUE commands to configure the switch, these issues do not occur and no action is needed.
+If you use NVUE commands to configure the switch, these issues do not occur.
 {{%/notice%}}

 To prevent Cumulus Linux from overwriting manual changes to the Linux configuration files when the switch reboots or when changing the `cumulus` user account password with the `passwd` command, follow the steps below **before** you upgrade to 5.13 or later, or after a new binary image installation: